ErpNetDocs/tech/advanced/jobs/index.md

 **There are a few important things to keep in mind when executing a job manually:**

-- The same job **can't** be executed more than once simultaneously (e.g. "in parallel").
+- The same job **can't** be executed more than once simultaneously (e.g., "in parallel").
-- The jobs execution system will **discard** its job's queue if there's a manual job execution running.
+- The job execution system will **discard** its job's queue if manual job execution is running.
 - A job execution **won't** start if the *Is Active* option is disabled in its definition.

 ## Execution log

 Each job execution is logged in **Information Messages**.
-The log contains information about the starting time, ending time, the processed records and errors that have occurred during the processing.
+The log contains information about the starting time, ending time, the processed records, and errors that have occurred during the processing.

 **Example:**